drdaemos/xc5-docs/en/basics/retrieving_data_from_the_request.md

 ---

-{% include global.html %}

 # Introduction

 This article teaches X-Cart developers how to retrive data from request to end-points.
 For the sake of example, we will create a mod that will work as follows:

 1. There will be a page that can be accessed as `cart.php?target=tony`.
-Please, check the {% link "previous guide" B1zwoW37P %} in order to learn how to approach such tasks.
+Please, check the {% link "previous guide" rJlvE4frP %} in order to learn how to approach such tasks.
 2. You can call this page as `cart.php?target=tony&**param**=foo&**param2**=bar` and this page will display values of these parameters as shown below:![]({{site.baseurl}}/attachments/524294/8355983.png)

 # Table of Contents